apache/maven-site/content/markdown/plugin-developers/plugin-testing.md

 ## Testing Styles: Unit Testing vs. Functional/Integration Testing

-A unit test attempts to verify a mojo as an isolated unit, by mocking out the rest of the Maven environment.
+A unit test attempts to verify a Mojo as an isolated unit, by mocking out the rest of the Maven environment.
-A mojo unit test does not attempt to run your plugin in the context of a real Maven build.
+A Mojo unit test does not attempt to run your plugin in the context of a real Maven build.
 Unit tests are designed to be fast.

 Functional tests run much more slowly than unit tests, but they can catch bugs or detect issues that you may not catch with unit tests.